Steven-Surya/anomaly-prophet/README.md

 # Improving Time Series Forecasting

-This was a collaboration project with [Anggia](https://www.linkedin.com/in/anggia97/) as a part of our internship project at [Algoritma Data Science School](https://algorit.ma).
+This was a collaboration project with [Anggia](https://www.linkedin.com/in/anggia97/)
+at [Algoritma Data Science School](https://algorit.ma).
 This project introduce `AnomalyDetection` package from Twitter as our primary tool for detecting anomaly and `prophet` package from Facebook for time-series forecasting.
 The dataset is a food and beverage 3-months transaction data (~800 MB).